Signs of recovery from spinal cord injury can be hard to spot. You can repeat the same actions endlessly and still feel like nothing is changing.

 It’s easy to be discouraged by spinal cord injury, but you can’t improve unless you get past that mental block and start thinking positively.

-Mental and physical signs of recovery from spinal cord injury build off each other.
-How?
+Physical and mental signs of recovery from spinal cord injury build off one another and are equally important.